remy/remysharp.com/public/blog/my-five-promise-patterns.md

 This may well be so, but there's a few key benefits to my code when I throw:

 1. I'm used to error first handling, and quite often I'll accidently recieve `reject` as the first argument, which leads to much confusion.
 This way, I only ever accept `resolve` as my argument.
+There's also issues where "reject" and "resolve" as words are visually similar, which has also lead to confusion when they're the wrong way around!
 2. I don't have to remember to `return reject`.
 I've seen code that doesn't return on reject, and it then goes on to `resolve` with a value.
 Some libraries fulfill, some reject, some throw new errors.
 Throwing the error avoids this entirely.
 3. This is also consistent with the way I'll deal with errors inside of subsequent `then` calls: